openebs/website/docs/versioned_docs/version-4.1.x/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 ### "protocol"

-The parameter 'protocol' takes the value `nvmf`(NVMe over TCP protocol).
+The parameter `protocol` takes the value `nvmf`(NVMe over TCP protocol).
 It is used to mount the volume (target) on the application node.

 ### "repl"